Hear from best-selling author, Katy Goshtasbi on Thriving Through Divorce to Stay Whole:

 If you are ready to unearth and activate your whole self in order to make better decisions, be happier, healthier and thrive after divorce, join me for an impactful session that will change your life for the better.
 There will be time for questions including how to deal with difficult and negative people at work and home.

-Katy Goshtasbi is a branding expert and coaches, consults and speaks on divorce, welcoming change, diversity and growth.
+About: Katy Goshtasbi is a branding expert and coaches, consults and speaks on divorce, welcoming change, diversity and growth.
 Katy practiced securities law for over 14 years, and is a past chair of the ABA Law Practice Division.
-Contact her at firstname.lastname@example.org.